amavicpos/YelpCamp/README.md

 ## Technologies Used

-YelpCampWeb utilizes the following technologies:
+YelpCamp utilises the following technologies:

 - **Node.js**: The application is built on Node.js, providing a robust backend environment.
 - **Express.js**: Express.js is used to create a fast and minimalist web application framework for Node.js.